dr-leo/pandaSDMX/doc/usage.rst

 .. note::

     Groups are not yet implemented in the DSD.
-But this is not a big problem
+But this is not a major problem
     as they are implemented for generic datasets.
 Thus, datasets should be rendered properly including all attributes and their attachment levels.